 UC San Diego is the only San Diego institution with a comprehensive GI Endoscopy Unit which offers technologies such as endoscopic ultrasound, cholangioscopy (evaluation of the bile duct), double balloon enteroscopy (evaluation of the small intestine), and endoscopic removal of early cancer and precancerous duodenum, colon and rectum tumors.

-The basic researchers and physician-scientists at UC San Diego Moores Cancer Center are some of the best in the world.
+The basic researchers and physician-scientists at UC San Diego Health are some of the best in the world.
 Teams are exploring the genetics and molecular biology of gastrointestinal cancers, seeking new methods to stop cancer growth, investigating methods for symptom control, and continually coming up with new knowledge and technology to improve diagnosis and treatment.

 For more information or to make an appointment: